rapnavalez/userauth/README.md

 The user can login `http://localhost:3000/login`.
 The validation is done on server side checking if the email exist and the password is correct.
 If the user entered an incorrect credentials the server would respond with a vague error message `email or password is incorrect`.
 If the user entered an email that is yet to be verified, the user would be prompted to verify the email.
 Upon successful login, a cookie(http) would be created containing the jwt token.
 A `fetchUser` function would be triggered to fetch the user relative to the jwt token that was saved in cookie.

+##### Bug Fix

+There are times esp. when first time login, the login method is already done but the user isn't displayed yet.
+Added loading animation, and removed navigate during login method.
+Routes will take care of re-routing once the user info is ready.

 ### Logout

 The user can click the `logout` button.
 It will delete the cookie and set the `userStatus` to `false`